WVURAIL/dspira/labs/01/README.md

 ## 1.6.
 Exercises

 1. *Delaying Signals:* Use the "delay" block after the signal source and the value of delay can be controlled by a "GUI Range" to make a slider to have the delay change values from 0 to 2000.
 See how the the signal changes in a time sink. **NOTE: The delay value indicates the delay in units of number of time samples.
-Each time sample is $1/samp_rate \rm{s}$" **
+Each time sample is** $1/samp_rate \rm{s}$

 2. GNU Radio has a host of "Math Operators" that will allow you to perform a host of operations: